What's Happening Now

 East Segment: 53rd Avenue to Cully Boulevard

-- This segment will receive a micro-surfacing treatment to extend the pavement life.
+- This segment will receive a pavement resurfacing treatment to extend the pavement life.

-- A lane reconfiguration and restriping the street to provide parking-protected bike lanes is planned to improve safety and comfort for people bicycling.
+- A lane reconfiguration and restriping the street to provide parking-protected bike lanes will be installed to improve safety and comfort for people bicycling.

-- To maintain safe visibility, roughly half the on-street parking spaces will have to be removed if we implement a parking-protected bike lane.
+- To maintain safe visibility, roughly half the on-street parking spaces will have to be removed to implement a parking-protected bike lane.
 However, a recent parking study indicates that most blocks will still have enough parking capacity to meet current demand.

 West Segment: 42nd Avenue to 53rd Avenue